Loading...

-This programme has been designed for ratings who have been working at sea with a ratings licence (accepted by the Maritime and Coastguard Agency (MCA)); have completed a College Action Plan (issued by an MCA approved centre); have completed an MNTB Training Record Book (TRB); and who are ready to compete the necessary training to obtain an EOOW (III/1) Certificate of Competency (CoC).
+This programme is designed for ratings who have been working at sea with a ratings licence (accepted by the Maritime and Coastguard Agency (MCA)); have completed a College Action Plan (issued by an MCA approved centre); have completed an MNTB Training Record Book (TRB); and who are ready to compete the necessary training to obtain an EOOW (III/1) Certificate of Competency (CoC).

 The programme has been created to support the Experienced Seafarer route to qualification described in MSN 1857 (M+F) - Amendment 1.

-Candidates on this programme will complete the mandatory MCA-approved Workshop Skills course in addition to receiving support towards completing the General Engineering Science A and B, and the Controls and Engineering knowledge examinations run by IAMI on behalf of the MCA.
+Candidates on this programme will complete the mandatory MCA-approved Workshop Skills course in addition to receiving support towards completing the General Engineering Science A and B, and the Controls and Engineering Knowledge examinations run by IAMI on behalf of the MCA.

 This course is a mandatory part of the MCA’s EOOW programme and gives candidates an appreciation of a range of critical engineering workshop skills including the use and care of hand tools, measuring equipment, drilling machines, centre lathes, vertical milling machines, off-hand grinding machines and welding equipment.
 The programme then advances to cover maintenance skills, assembly skills and electrical/electronic practice.